sitevision/envision/packages/envision-docs/src/pages/components/text.md

 ## Links

-The heading styles (Headline and Display) will in the default settings use the toned down styling similar to [secondary links](/utils/text/#links).
+The heading styles (heading and Display) will in the default settings use the toned down styling similar to [secondary links](/utils/text/#links).
-Body, Preamble, Quotation and Table will all use the [default link styling](/utils/text/#links) as default.
+Body, summary, Quotation and Table will all use the [default link styling](/utils/text/#links) as default.

 Link styling may be adjusted by using the following classes where name is the name of the font style: